joshwadd/Vehicle_detection/README.md

 ## Improving classification robustness

 The pipeline above currently reports multiple detection at different scales with overlapping windows, and is very sensitive to false positives detection.
-To make the vehicle detection more robust to these problems I generate a heatmap of the intersecti
+To make the vehicle detection more robust to these problems I generate a heatmap of the intersectiing

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzA3MjU2OF19
+eyJoaXN0b3J5IjpbOTE2MDg2MDI2XX0=
 -->